Sealed Air: History

 Shortly after a 1998 business restructuring of the global conglomerate W.R.
 Grace Company-Conn, the original Sealed Air was merged into Grace subsidiary W. R. Grace & Co.
 NY, and the surviving company was named W. R. Grace & Co.
-Shortly thereafter, this W.R.
+Soon this W.R.
 Grace & Co renamed itself Sealed Air, the name of the current entity, but now a vastly larger corporation due to the Grace components.
 Years later, in 2002, this Sealed Air Corporation was required to pay to W. R. Grace Company-Conn $728 million to settle bankruptcy and fraud allegations brought against the original merger.
 T.J.
-Dermot Dunphy served as CEO from 1971 to 2000.
+Dermot Dunphy was CEO from 1971 to 2000.
 An Oxford University graduate who received his MBA from Harvard Business School, he became chairman of Kildare Enterprises, LLC in November 2000 after leaving Sealed Air.
 During his tenure at Sealed Air, sales grew from $5 million to $3 billion.

-William Hickey served as CEO from the year 2000 to March 2013.
-He previously served in several capacities at Sealed Air, including COO, executive vice president, CFO, vice president, and general manager of the Food Packaging Division and the Cellu Products Division.
+William Hickey was CEO from 2000 to March 2013.
+He previously worked in several capacities at Sealed Air, including COO, executive vice president, CFO, vice president, and general manager of the Food Packaging Division and the Cellu Products Division.
 Before working for Sealed Air, he was CPA at Arthur Young and CFO of W. R. Grace and Company's Latin American operations.

-Sealed Air produced the foam that was ignited in the 2003 the Station nightclub fire and has paid $25 million to victims in various civil settlements.
+After the Station nightclub fire in 2003, victims' lawyers suggested that Sealed Air had produced some of the foam that was ignited in the fire.
+Sealed Air paid $25 million to victims in civil settlements, but did not admit wrongdoing.

 In March 2013, Jérôme Péribère took over as CEO and president of Sealed Air.
 He obtained his business economics and finance degree from Sciences Po in Paris, France.
-He previously served as president and COO of Sealed Air before taking over as CEO, and prior to joining Sealed Air, he worked in several managerial roles with the Dow Chemical Company from 1977 to 2012.
+He previously was president and COO of Sealed Air before taking over as CEO, and prior to joining Sealed Air, he worked in several managerial roles with the Dow Chemical Company from 1977 to 2012.

 On July 23, 2014, Sealed Air announced that it would be moving its global headquarters to Charlotte, North Carolina.
 In January 2018, Ted Doheny took over as CEO.

+In May 2023, the corporation announced that it would adopt the corporate brand SEE, while retaining the legal name of Sealed Air Corporation.

+In October 2023, Ted Doheny stepped down as CEO.
+Emile Chammas, Chief Operating Officer and Dustin Semach, Chief Financial Officer were interim co-Presidents and co-CEOs.

+In November 2025, private equity firm Clayton, Dubilier & Rice agreed to acquire the company for a total enterprise value of $10.3 billion.